sailorjs/sailor-translate/README.md

 // => "No se encuentra la contraseña"
 ```

-For use in Sails you can use `req.locale` to get the language:
+For use in Sails you can use `req.language` to get the language:

 ```
 translate[req.locale].User.Password.NotFound